It’s Not Your Father’s Oldsmobile

 Automakers must step up their ability to develop, test and deploy software-intensive vehicle systems.
 The need to have a cohesive and complete view of product lifecycle information will encourage broader and pervasive adoption of PLM-enabling technologies and processes throughout the extended enterprise.

 Judging by the recent acquisitions, Siemens is focusing on the right growth areas.
-The company is also undertaking efforts to integrate user interfaces and workflows, improve application interoperability, and create a unified, seamless PLM environment predicated upon the Teamcenter backbone to drive product development organizations to broaden the use of PLM software to maintain the information integrity of all product variants throughout all its lifecycle phases.
+The company is also undertaking efforts to integrate user interfaces and workflows, improve application interoperability, and create a unified, seamless PLM environment to enable the digital enterprise built on the Teamcenter backbone.

 Image: Driverless Car (Popular Mechanics)